Activities of daily living with dementia series, lets address eating…

 - Your aging family member should have regular dental visits as needed

 - Try feeding most of one food at a time.
-Avoid mixing foods, as the sudden or frequent change in the taste and textures of different foods can be confusing
+Avoid mixing foods.
+The sudden or frequent change in the taste and textures of different foods can be confusing

 - Use straws or cups with lids to make drinking easier